 But you should avoid making an open question (“Anybody have anything to contribute?”) your go-to line to boost engagement in your meeting.
 As many managers across many millennia know—all the way back to the Caveman organizing a hunt—this question prompts little response.

-Business meetings can set people on edge.
+Monthly business meetings can set people on edge.

-That’s not a bad thing—business meetings tend to serious things, and you don’t want to bring too playful of an attitude to your business meeting.
+That’s not a bad thing—business meetings tend to serious things, and you don’t want to bring too playful of an attitude to your meeting.